Robert Stanley Weir

 Robert Stanley Weir (November 15, 1856 – August 20, 1926) was a Canadian judge and poet most famous for writing the English lyrics to "O Canada", the national anthem of Canada.
 He was educated as a teacher and lawyer and considered one of the leading experts of the day on Quebec's municipal civil law.
-He was appointed a municipal court judge and a judge for the Exchequer Court of Canada.
+He was appointed a municipal court judge and a local judge in admiralty for the Exchequer Court of Canada.

 Weir published several individual poems in magazines and collections in books.
 His lyrics for the English version of "O Canada" eclipsed many others' lyrical attempts and songs to quickly become the most popular patriotic song in Canada for the past century.

 Early history

 Weir was born in Hamilton, Canada West, the son of William Park Weir and Helen Craig Smith, who had emigrated from Scotland to Canada in 1852.
 Weir moved to Montreal, Quebec with his family as an infant, where his father became a Surveyor of Customs in the Port of Montreal.
 His brother, William Alexander Weir, was born there and would later become a Cabinet Minister in the Legislative Assembly of Quebec.
 His sister, the temperance activist, Elizabeth Weir McLachlan, was married to Robert Wallace McLachlan, the Canadian numismatist.

 Weir studied at McGill Normal School, Montreal, and at the age of 19, was appointed principal of Sherbrooke Street School, one of the newest and largest Montreal public schools at the time.
 He continued his studies at McGill University earning his Bachelor of Civil Law in 1880 and a Doctor of Civil Law in 1897.

 In 1882, he married Margaret (Gertie) Alexander Douglas, daughter of wealthy Montreal businessman Alexander Douglas.
 They had six children, two sons, Douglas (the eldest), and Albert (Ronald) Weir, (1901 - 1944), and four daughters, Beatrice, Winnifred, Marjorie and Dorothy Douglas Weir.
 Marjorie Douglas Weir would become known for her role in a movement to provide children's playgrounds in Montreal.
 Robert himself was known to be Vice-President of the Parks & Playgrounds association, in 1922.
 The family divided their time between Montreal and a summer home named Cedarhurst, in Cedarville, a picturesque hamlet on the east shore of Lac Memphrémagog in the Eastern Townships of Quebec.